grouville/dagger-serverless/tutorial/README.md

 dagger init
 ```

-You can now verify that init is complete by tipping the following command : `ls -a1`.<br>
+You can now verify that init is complete by tipping the following command: `ls -a1`.<br>
 It should display the same list as below.

 ```bash